James Kennedy Music: ‘Pump Rules’ Star Reaching Out To Stars For Opportunities?

 “Bro, we working together or what?!
 Haha this is all I’ve been creating,” James Kennedy replied to Wylde, who didn’t acknowledge James’ tweet.

 These days, James is only a partial on the show.
-It’s no secret that he has been feuding with his co-stars over the past season, because they simply don’t like him.
+It’s no secret that he has been feuding with his co-stars over the past season because they simply don’t like him.
 While Tom Sandoval has been somewhat open to a friendship with him, James tends to say and do stupid things while he’s drunk.
 And drinking appears to be his weakness.
-This season alone, fans have watched him get fired from his job with Lisa Vanderpump and he has been caught cheating on his girlfriend due to his drinking.
+This season alone, fans have watched him get fired from his job with Lisa Vanderpump and has been caught cheating on his girlfriend due to his drinking.

 Many viewers feel that he’s too immature to handle the fame.
-He has been too self-absorbed on Vanderpump Rules and he’s acting as if he’s already making millions from his music.
+He has been too self-absorbed on Vanderpump Rules and acted as if he’s already making millions from his music.
 And yet, he’s reaching out to other producers in hopes of getting a collaboration.
-Maybe, he should stop drinking and focus on the opportunities he’s given rather than create drama for Vanderpump Rules.
+Maybe he should stop drinking and focus on the opportunities he’s given rather than create drama for Vanderpump Rules.
 As Lisa proved when she fired him, the drama will only pay the bills for so long.
 When he doesn’t have a job at SUR, it’s limited as to how much he films for the show, as he isn’t friends with most of the stars of the show.

 Woke up in a party bus ???? barrel tasting part 2 today! @raquelleviss